On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: The equivalence of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

 \section{The equivalence of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces}

 In this section, we recall some results from \cite{DRS} establishing an equivalence between N=1 superanalytic super-Riemann surfaces and N=2 superconformal super-Riemann surfaces.
 Our main result in this paper, Theorem \ref{uniformization-prop} in Section \ref{uniformization-section} is formulated and proved for N=2 superconformal DeWitt super-Riemann surfaces.
 In Section \ref{uniformization-section}, we will use the results from \cite{DRS} stated in this section to formulate Corollary \ref{uniformization-cor} to Theorem \ref{uniformization-prop} which gives a uniformization theorem for N=1 superanalytic DeWitt super-Riemann surfaces.
-The main reason for pursuing this directions is to compare our results to previous results on N=1 supermanifolds in the ringed-space theory as studied in, for instance, \cite{Manin1} and \cite{Manin2}.

 Although we follow \cite{DRS}, there are discrepancies between some of our formulas and those given in \cite{DRS}.
 For instance, there is a typo in \cite{DRS} in the transformation from the nonhomogeneous coordinate system $(z, \theta_1, \theta_2)$ to the homogeneous coordinate system $(z, \theta^+, \theta^-)$; this typo is a factor of $1/2$ erroneously introduced into the $D^\pm$ superderivations after the transformation of coordinates, and this factor is carried throughout their calculations.